 We have summer camps for preschool through 6th grade.
 Click on one of the links below for more information.

-Chase is our newest addition to the Discovery Center Education Staff.
 Chase is a graduate of Rockford University with a B.S. in organismal biology and an emphasis in education.
 He conducted most of his research with rodents and birds studying the spread of tick borne disease.
 Chase’s first discovered his knack as an educator when he taught a science class for a homeschool group.
 Since then, he’s performed science demonstrations, taught after-school classes at Spectrum Progressive School, and taught dissection classes to other local groups.
-At Discovery Center, Chase performs science demonstrations, creates new science programming and teaches outreach classes in schools and libraries.
+At Discovery Center, Chase teaches homeschool and outreach classes, performs science demonstrations, and creates new science programming.
 Chase’s favorite scientific subject to talk about is animals - ask him about the dino dig he went on and the bones he found!
 In particular, Chase loves learning about new species and how living creatures work.
 Chase also enjoys learning about new technologies and inventions related to computers, space travel, and electronics.
 In his spare time, you’ll find him hiking, biking, camping or playing the harmonica and ukulele.
 Chase is looking forward to exciting children about science in our summer camps!

 Lee Ann holds a B.S. in education from North Park University in Chicago and has worked in the STEM education field for seven years.
 Before joining the Discovery Center Museum Education staff, she was an administrator at the Challenger Learning Center where she facilitated and led simulated space missions to Mars and STEM summer camps.
-At Discovery Center Museum this summer, Lee Ann will be co-teaching in the preschool mini-camps in July and will teach the Take it Apart Camp in August.
+At Discovery Center Museum this summer, Lee Ann will be co-teaching our STEM Camps.
 She enjoys long walks with her Yorkie Macy Jo.